GProSoftware828/devcamp-portfolio/README.md

-# Ruby on Rails Application for User Profiles
+# George Payne - Portfolio

-Made from online class Dissecting Ruby on Rails 5 - Become a Professional Developer instructor Jordan Hudgens, CTO at devCamp.
+This is my digital resume.
+I built it while studying the online class Dissecting Ruby on Rails 5 - Become a Professional Developer instructor Jordan Hudgens, CTO at devCamp.

-This application allows users to sign in and add both blog posts and also a portfolio image with notes.
-The topics are displaying the different applications and software languages the user wishes to show to other site users as a forum posting.
+This application is a full feature capable Rails app that has several gems and capacity to continue building out features such as further authorization, Action Cable comments, and various styling techniques to name a few.

 ## Introduction